ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 If you intend for a specific video to have a different license than the course as a whole, you must set the license in the :ref:`Video Advanced Options`.

+For example, you might license for your course under Creative Commons, but use a video from another party that is copyrighted.
+In this case, you can set the license for that particular video to **All Rights Reserved**.

 If a video is to have the same license as the course as a whole, you do not need to set the license for the video.